 No Diversity, No Commission

 ‘No Diversity, No Commission’ covers our entire international organisation of 180 countries.
 The policy requires production companies to adhere to diversity guidelines before budgets are signed off, and productions are approved to begin.
-Paramount Networks International has committed to identifying scripted content that promotes underrepresented cultures for its youth, entertainment, and kids brands.
-In Europe, 30% of Paramount Networks International’s 2021 budget will focus on producing stories about underrepresented groups and issues.
+Paramount has committed to identifying scripted content promoting underrepresented cultures for its youth, entertainment, and kids’ brands.
+In Europe, 30% of Paramount’s international 2021 budget will focus on producing stories about underrepresented groups and issues.

 New Faces, New Voices

-Channel 5 is committed to showcasing experts with a diverse range of skills and experiences and want to attract the broadest range of talent to participate.
-As such, we’d particularly like to hear from disabled people, those from black, Asian and minority ethnic communities, women, those from lower socio-economic backgrounds, and the LGBTQIA+ communities from all around England, Northern Ireland, Scotland and Wales.
-If you have a new and special story to tell and you believe you have a new viewpoint which the Channel 5 audience would like to hear please find out more: https://www.channel5.com/nfnv-privacy-policy/
+Channel 5 is committed to showcasing experts with a diverse range of skills and experiences and wants to attract the broadest range of talent to contribute.
+As such, we’d particularly like to hear from people with disabilities, those from black, Asian and minority ethnic communities, women, those from lower socio-economic backgrounds, and the LGBTQIA+ communities from all around England, Northern Ireland, Scotland and Wales.
+If you have a fresh and special story to tell and you believe you have a new viewpoint which the Channel 5 audience would like to hear please find out more: https://www.channel5.com/nfnv-privacy-policy/

 Channel 5 B.A.M.E Indies Initiative

-Channel 5 has commissioned a range of projects from seven Black, Asian, and Minority Ethnic (B.A.M.E) owned and managed production companies following the launch of its B.A.M.E indie initiative.
+Channel 5 has commissioned a range of projects from seven black, Asian, and minority ethnic (B.A.M.E) owned and managed production companies following the launch of its B.A.M.E Indies Initiative.
 The projects were created in collaboration with the TV Collective and saw nine production companies teamed with Channel 5 commissioners to support their delivery of mainstream programmes.
 The ‘Promotion Opportunity Project’ identifies and supports the promotion of B.A.M.E talent in the UK production sector.
 It’s all part of Channel 5’s commitment to nurturing diverse off-screen talent.
 The aim is to champion several mid-level freelancers to help their career progression.